KenN7/kenn7.github.io/content/AIproject/project.md

 For the presentation: justify your choices, present your results, and make a demonstration of your app (with eventual limits?).

-The presentation will be followed by a 15-minute interview with some general questions about your project, such as organizational details, technical details, and general knowledge of the machine learning techniques that you applied.
+The presentation will be followed by 15 minutes of questions.

-Although the project presentation is done in groups, the interview, will be **individual**.